 I'd catch a grenade for you

-It's ironic that the actual motive of my "internet blog" is to get you to go outside.
+It's ironic that the motive behind my writing is to get you to go outside.
 The world is changing, without our consent, and often not for the better, but with each other's help, we can have the final say.
 The point of this blog is to inspire.
 Living has nothing to do with how many followers you have.
 It's about doing something that's worth following.
 Step out of the box.
 Unplug from the Matrix.
 This shit's about to go off.